Priyankcoder/Traffic-Rider/Readme.md

 # TraffIC RIder
-> Traffic Rider is an arcade game developed by using pygame package of Python.In this game, player make its way through the traffic on highway.Score increase as player overtakes a vehicle successfully.If player crash with another vehicle then game will over.With increase in score,level increases and so the speed of player car.
+> Traffic Rider is an arcade game developed using pygame package of Python.
+In this game, player make its way through the traffic on highway.
+Score increase as player overtakes a vehicle successfully.If player crash with another vehicle then game will over.
+With increase in score,level increases and so the speed of player's car.

 ## Controls:
 1. Press left arrow and right arrow key to move left and right respectively.